xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

     * - swish_f32
       -
     * - Switch
-      - Control flow propagation
+      - Control flow propagation.
     * - Tan
       -
     * - Tanh
       -
     * - TensorArrayGatherV3
-      - Supported only when it is fused to the TensorIterator layer
+      - Supported only when it is fused to the TensorIterator layer.
     * - TensorArrayReadV3
-      - Supported only when it is fused to the TensorIterator layer
+      - Supported only when it is fused to the TensorIterator layer.
     * - TensorArrayScatterV3
-      - Supported only when it is fused to the TensorIterator layer
+      - Supported only when it is fused to the TensorIterator layer.
     * - TensorArraySizeV3
-      - Supported only when it is fused to the TensorIterator layer
+      - Supported only when it is fused to the TensorIterator layer.
     * - TensorArrayV3
-      - Supported only when it is fused to the TensorIterator layer
+      - Supported only when it is fused to the TensorIterator layer.
     * - TensorArrayWriteV3
-      - Supported only when it is fused to the TensorIterator layer
+      - Supported only when it is fused to the TensorIterator layer.
     * - TensorListPushBack
-      - Supported only when it is part of a sub-graph of the special form
+      - Supported only when it is part of a sub-graph of the special form.
     * - Tile
       -
     * - TopkV2